AndyEck16/FakeArtist/README.md

 One at a time, players make a new contiunous line on the drawing.

-After two lines are drawn, all players vote on who they think wasn't given the word at the beginning.
+After each player draws two lines, all players vote on who they think wasn't given the word at the beginning.

+If the player with the most votes is _not_ the fake artist, then the fake artist wins

 If the player who got the most votes is indeed the Fake Artist who didn't know the word, that player gets to guess on what the secret prompt is that the rest of the players were given.